ccaldarella99/sinking_real_estate_data/README.md

 ## Data

-Data is being stored privately on the cloud; Please let me know if you want or need it.
+Data is being stored privately in the cloud; Please let me know if you want or need it.

 A directory named 'data' will be provided, which can be dropped directly into the repo.
 This directory is included in the .gitignore file.